-How to increase user engagement with product changes
+How to increase user engagement with product changes in 2019

 A huge part of this initial stage is communicating product changes to users.
 You want to keep them coming back knowing that your team is listening to what they want and actively working to make changes.
 Without communicating your product changes, they may see your product as stagnant and look for other alternatives.
 Don’t let your team’s hard work building a great product go to waste and lose users.